Djnirds1984/Billing-Manager-V3/README.md

 ## Technical Architecture

-To improve stability and reliability, this project uses a **two-process architecture**.
+This project uses a **single-server architecture** for simplicity and robustness.
+A single Node.js/Express server is responsible for:

-1.  **Frontend UI Server (`mikrotik-manager`):** This is a lightweight Node.js/Express server.
-Its primary job is to serve the static frontend files (HTML, CSS, JavaScript) that make up the user interface.
-It runs on port **3001**.
+1.  **Serving the Frontend UI:** Delivers all the static HTML, CSS, and JavaScript that make up the user interface.
-2.  **API Backend Server (`mikrotik-api-backend`):** This is a separate, dedicated Node.js/Express server that acts as a proxy to the official **MikroTik REST API**.
-It handles all communication with your routers.
-This separation means that if an API request fails, it will not crash the user interface.
-It runs on port **3002**.

-This two-process model provides a robust separation of concerns, ensuring the application remains stable and responsive.
+2.  **Handling Panel APIs:** Manages database operations for users, settings, sales records, etc.
+3.  **Proxying MikroTik APIs:** Acts as a secure backend that communicates directly with your MikroTik routers via their official APIs.

+This unified model simplifies deployment and eliminates potential communication issues between multiple backend processes.
+The server runs on port **3001**.

 ---